-Sponsors peaceful demonstrations and civil disobedience against war and nuclear weapons; focuses on Philadelphia and the nearby Lockheed Martin complex
+Sponsors peaceful demonstrations against war and nuclear weapons; focuses on Philadelphia and the nearby Lockheed Martin complex

 Bureau of Investigative Journalism

-In addition to reports on internal UK issues, the Bureau has reported on U.S. drone strikes in Pakistan, Somalia, and Yemen and on U.S. torture sites abroad that were established after 9/11
+In addition to reports on internal UK issues, the Bureau has reported on U.S. drone strikes in Afghanistan, Pakistan, Somalia, and Yemen

 Center for Civilians in Conflict

-Reports on war's devastating effects on civilians; presses warring parties to give financial compensation to civilians they have harmed--and to "better protect" civilians at risk today
+Reports on war's devastating effects on civilians; urges warring parties to give financial compensation to civilians they have harmed--and to give better protection to civilians at risk today

 Conservatives for Peace